 - In the address bar, type “about:config“

-- In the search box, type “puny”.
-There should be just 1 entry for network.IDN_show_punycode
+- In the search box, type puny.
+There should be an entry for network.IDN_show_punycode

 While the browser vendors work to protect us from these fake domains, we still need to be vigilant.
-Scammers are getting craftier all the time as there is big money with these schemes even if they are short-lived.
+Scammers are getting craftier as there is big money with these schemes, even if they are short-lived.

 One last tip for Google Chrome users.
 If you find yourself on a site and aren’t sure it’s legit,

 - Press Ctrl+A to highlight the whole URL.